Admission decisions are made without regard to race, color, creed, gender, disability or national origin.

 Retention Requirements: Students will be retained as communication disorders majors providing the following retention criteria are met:

-Graduation Requirements: In addition to fulfilling all University requirements for graduation, students wishing to graduate with a major in Communication Disorders must satisfy the following criteria.
+In addition to fulfilling all University requirements for graduation, students wishing to graduate with a major in Communication Disorders must satisfy the following criteria:

-Fee/Policy Changes.
 All fees and financial policies are subject to change by the Board of Regents without prior notice.
-Please visit http://www.semo.edu/cs/financing/fees.htm for the current semester fees and policies.
+Fees are typically set annually and available by June for the upcoming year.
+For the most updated information, complete fee schedule, and policy/procedures, please visit www.semo.edu/sfs or contact Student Financial Services.

-Textbook Rental/Purchase.
-Undergraduates may rent textbooks at a rate of $23.86 per course for the 2011-2012 academic year.
+Undergraduates may rent most textbooks at a reduced fee per course.
 Graduate students are required to purchase textbooks.

 Installment Payment Plan.
 Southeast offers several Installment Payment Plan (IPP) options.